Richard Feynman: Personal and political life

 The U.S. government nevertheless sent Feynman to Geneva for the September 1958 Atoms for Peace Conference.
-On the beach at Lake Geneva, he met Gweneth Howarth, who was from Ripponden, Yorkshire, and working in Switzerland as an au pair.
+On the beach at Lake Geneva, he met Gweneth Howarth, who was from Ripponden, West Yorkshire, and working in Switzerland as an au pair.
 Feynman's love life had been turbulent since his divorce; his previous girlfriend had walked off with his Albert Einstein Award medal and, on the advice of an earlier girlfriend, had feigned pregnancy and extorted him into paying for an abortion, then used the money to buy furniture.
-When Feynman found that Howarth was being paid only $25 a month, he offered her $20 a week to be his live-in maid.
+When Feynman found that Howarth was being paid only $25 a month, he offered her $20 (equivalent to $202 in 2022) a week to be his live-in maid.
 Feynman knew that this sort of behavior was illegal under the Mann Act, so he had a friend, Matthew Sands, act as her sponsor.
 Howarth pointed out that she already had two boyfriends, but decided to take Feynman up on his offer, and arrived in Altadena, California, in June 1959.
 She made a point of dating other men, but Feynman proposed in early 1960.
 They were married on September 24, 1960, at the Huntington Hotel in Pasadena.
 They had a son, Carl, in 1962, and adopted a daughter, Michelle, in 1968.
 Besides their home in Altadena, they had a beach house in Baja California, purchased with the money from Feynman's Nobel Prize.

-Feynman tried marijuana and ketamine at John Lilly's sensory deprivation tanks, as a way of studying consciousness.
-He gave up alcohol when he began to show vague, early signs of alcoholism, as he did not want to do anything that could damage his brain.
-Despite his curiosity about hallucinations, he was reluctant to experiment with LSD.

-Feynman had synesthesia, and said that mathematical symbols had different colors for him: "When I see equations, I see the letters in colors.
-I don't know why.
-I see vague pictures of Bessel functions with light-tan j's, slightly violet-bluish n's, and dark brown x's flying around."
+Allegations of sexism

-There had been protests over his alleged sexism in 1968, and again in 1972, but there is no evidence he discriminated against women.
+There were protests over his alleged sexism at Caltech in 1968, and again in 1972.
+Protesters "objected to his use of sexist stories about 'lady drivers' and clueless women in his lectures."
 Feynman recalled protesters entering a hall and picketing a lecture he was about to make in San Francisco, calling him a "sexist pig".
-Seeing the protesters, as Feynman later recalled the incident, he addressed institutional sexism by saying that "women do indeed suffer prejudice and discrimination in physics".
+He later reflected on the incident claiming that it prompted him to address the protesters, saying that "women do indeed suffer prejudice and discrimination in physics, and your presence here today serves to remind us of these difficulties and the need to remedy them".

+In his 1985 memoir, Surely You're Joking, Mr. Feynman!, he recalled holding meetings in strip clubs, drawing naked portraits of his female students while lecturing at Caltech, and pretending to be an undergraduate to deceive younger women into sleeping with him.